 Welcome to the Scalable Energy-efficient Architecture Lab

-The Scalable Energy-efficient Architecture Lab (SEAL) is a research group advised by Prof. Yuan Xie at The University of California, Santa Barbara in the Department of Electrical and Computer Engineering.
-SEAL research focuses on, but not limited to, VLSI design, electronic design automation, computer architecture, and embedded systems design.
-His current research projects include novel memory architecture, interconnect architecture, and heterogeneous system architecture.
+The Scalable Energy-efficient Architecture Lab (SEAL) is a research group at The University of California, Santa Barbara.
+SEAL research focuses on, but not limited to, VLSI design, electronic design automation, computer architecture, compiler, programming langauage, and systems design.
+Current research projects include domain specific accelerator, novel memory architecture, interconnect architecture, and heterogeneous system architecture.
 Specifically, recent research projects focus on technology-driven and application-driven design/architecture innovations.
-The technology-driven research projects include EDA/architecture for emerging memory technologies and 3D integrated circuits, hardware security, and heterogeneous computing with CPU/GPU/FPGA.
-The application-driven research projects include novel architectures for artificial intelligence (AI), such as computer architecture for deep learning neural network, neuromorphic computing, and bio-inspired computing, hardware acceleration for emerging applications such as bio-informatics applications, graphics analytics, and VR/AR applications.
+The technology-driven research projects include EDA/architecture for emerging memory technologies and 3D integrated circuits, and heterogeneous computing with CPU/GPU/FPGA.
+The application-driven research projects include novel architectures for artificial intelligence (AI), such as computer architecture for deep learning neural network, and bio-inspired computing, hardware acceleration for emerging applications such as bio-informatics applications, graphics analytics, and VR/AR applications.